GemedetAdept/TrackMyFood-PlutoZitek/README.md

 ## Extra Credit Project Requirements

-[ ] Create a program that a user can
+Create a program that a user can:

 [ ] Enter the name of the food.